neuropara/neural-mixture-guiding/README.md

 This is our GPU prototype implementation of the work *Neural Parametric Mixtures for Path Guiding*.
 This work presents an lightweight alternative for neural path guding that is practical for GPU parallel rendering, not as expressive as implicit models (e.g., normalizing flow) but faster.
 In this version of code, we integrated our algorithm into a wavefront path tracer using OptiX and implemented networks with *tiny-cuda-nn*, while manually implementing the derivative computation routines.
 We also refer interested readers to a concurrent work [Online Neural Path Guiding with Normalized Anisotropic Spherical Gaussians](https://dl.acm.org/doi/10.1145/3649310) which contains a similar idea and comprehensive experiments.

 Sorry for this late, late release.
-I tried to make this codebase more stable&robust but has not been very successful, and may not have the time anymore.
+I tried to make this codebase more stable&robust but have not been very successful, and may not have the time anymore.
 The main purpose of this code is to provide information about the actual implementation and scene/parameter setup. *Writing experiments or protoyping on this codebase is possibly unrecommended as it is not stable or bug-free...*

 ### Building and Run